GlobalFishingWatch/GFW_technical_documentation/Fishing-events.md

 Fishing Events is a GFW data product which groups AIS fishing positions together into events.
-The Fishing Events table has a set of minimally restrictive rules applied to remove fishing events considered to be likely noise.
+The Fishing Events table has a set of minimally restrictive rules applied to remove fishing positions considered to be likely noise.
 See data description for more details.

 The fishing events table was updated to its current logic during the 20201001 pipe update and is currently visualized in the GFW public map.